nehaParween13/Tic-Tac-Toe-Game/README.md

 # Tic-Tac-Toe-Game
-I have created tic tac toe console-based game using C++.
+I have created console based tic tac toe game using C++.
+In this game made a box which consist number from 1 to 9.There will be two players, player one and player two,first player has sign 'x' where second player has sign '0'.
+When we run the program ,message will popup player one enter a number then player two enter both players will enter their respective selected numbers and vice versa, the game will continue until  one player wins.